-- If you’re using a car, you need to be really careful as some mattresses are quite large to be transported by this means.
-Here, you need to think of stability which is enhanced by placing the mattress at the center of the roof.
+- If you’re using a car, you need to be really careful as some mattresses are quite large to be transported in this way.
+To keep the bed’s position stable, make sure the mattress is well-balanced on the center of the roof.

-- If you’re using a van or a truck, the mattress should either lay flat on a hard flat surface or simply lean upright against the walls of the truck.
-If there’s limited space and you need to place other items on top of the mattress, just make sure they’re not sharp, heavy, or too narrow to compromise with the inner support of the mattress.
+- If you’re using a van or a moving truck, the mattress should either lay flat on a hard even surface or simply lean it upright against the vehicle’s wall.
+If there’s limited space and you need to place other items on top of the mattress, just make sure they’re not sharp, heavy, or too narrow to compromise the inner support of the mattress.

 - Pickups are perhaps the safest when it comes to moving mattresses.
 If your mattress is a double or single model, you can easily lay it flat on the canopy.
-However, if the mattress is a King or Queen Size model, you’ll need to lay it at an angle against the wheel wells.
-To avoid compromising with the inner supports, make sure that you don’t place heavy/sharp items on top or below the mattress.
+However, if the mattress is a King or a Queen Size model, you’ll need to lay it at an angle against the wheel wells.
+To avoid compromising the inner supports, make sure that you don’t place heavy or sharp items on top or below the mattress.

 Step 6: Secure the Mattress Safely

-So, once you’ve loaded your mattress on top of the vehicle, the final step is to secure it perfectly to ensure that it doesn’t shift unnecessarily when the vehicle is in motion.
-Remember, if the mattress is loosely secured, it can easily get damaged or break free causing havoc to oncoming vehicles.
+So, once you’ve loaded it on top, the final step is to secure your mattress perfectly to ensure that it doesn’t shift unnecessarily when the vehicle is in motion.
+Remember, if the mattress is loosely tied, it can easily get damaged or break free causing havoc to oncoming vehicles.

-Ratchet straps are some of the best to consider as they strap the mattress securely in place protecting it from any possible shifting.
+Ratchet straps are some of the best to consider as they strap the mattress tightly in place.
+It will protect your mattress from any possible shifting.
 If you don’t have these straps with you, you can consider using ropes instead.

 Step 7: Drive Safely to Your New Home